Docs Menu

 Do not attempt to create a time series collection or view with the name system.profile because the MongoDB server will crash.

 When you create a time series collection, MongoDB automatically creates an internal clustered index on the time field.
-The internal index provides several performance benefits including improved query efficiency and reduced disk usage.
+This index improves query efficiency and reduces disk usage.
 To learn more about the performance benefits of clustered indexes, see Clustered Collections.

 To get started with time series collections, see Create and Query a Time Series Collection.